what are the cons of dog collars 4

 Hiding Health Issues

 Additionally, collars can make it difficult for owners to notice subtle signs of health issues in their dogs.
 For example, if a dog is experiencing neck pain or discomfort, they may exhibit changes in behavior or posture.
-However, if they are constantly wearing a collar, these signs may go unnoticed, delaying the diagnosis and treatment of potential health problems.
+However, if they constantly wear a collar, these signs may go unnoticed, delaying the diagnosis and treatment of potential health problems.
 Regularly examining your dog’s neck and removing their collar for short periods can help ensure early detection of any underlying issues.

 Risk of Injuries During Play